Bristol Postgraduate Research Scholarships

 **Candidates for (1) Research Scholarship and (2) Research Scholarship for UK-domiciled, Home fee status applicants of Black and mixed-Black heritage can additionally apply for a Graduate Teaching Assistantship (GTA), which they would hold alongside their scholarship.

-Applicants for all scholarships should submit an application to the University of Bristol here and, in order to be eligible for a scholarship, applicants should additionally complete this online form.
-Candidates can apply for up to two different scholarships for which they are eligible; a separate online form needs to be completed for each scholarship application.
+Applicants for all scholarships must submit an application for a PhD programme offered by the Faculty of Arts via the online application system and, in order to be eligible for a scholarship, applicants must also complete the Faculty of Arts Scholarship Application Form.
+Candidates can apply for up to two different scholarships for which they are eligible; a separate form needs to be completed for each scholarship application.

 All candidates

-Full-time PhD Scholarships will include tuition fees and a maintenance grant (stipend) in line with UKRI fee.
-The stipend rates for 2024-25 are at least £18,622 for four years (full-time) or eight years pro rata (part-time), depending on satisfactory progress.
-Each student will also have £2000 per annum to be spent on associated research costs.
-Please note that this funding is for new students starting in September 2024.
+Full-time PhD Scholarships will include tuition fees and a maintenance grant (stipend) in line with UK Research and Innovation (UKRI) fee.
+The stipend rates for 2025-26 are at least £19,795 for four years (full-time) or eight years pro rata (part-time), depending on satisfactory progress.
+Each student will also have £2,100 per annum to be spent on associated research costs.
+Please note that this funding is for new students starting in September 2025.
 Unfortunately, we cannot consider applications from current students already enrolled on a PhD course or from MPhil students wishing to upgrade to PhD.
+Our Money Advice and Bursaries and Scholarships pages will have information regarding what funding opportunities may be available to current students.

-Candidates for all scholarships will be selected on the basis of:
+Candidates for all PhD scholarships will be selected on the basis of:

 • The potential for academic excellence